 Boredom in the workplace can create feelings of dissatisfaction and negative working habits.
 Regular development initiatives can prevent workplace idleness.
 Having frequent training programs will also establish regular re-evaluation – of employees, skills, and processes.
 The importance of training and development also influences company culture by instilling an emphasis on planning.

 Organizations also need to consider the rise of digital and online learning in talent development.
 From the Linkedin Learning survey, 58% of employees prefer opportunities that allow learning at their own pace.
 The same report revealed that 49% prefer to learn when the point of need occurs – making accessible, independent online learning the most suitable for an increasingly diverse, multi-generational workforce.

-How to create a high-impact employee training plan?
+How to create a high-impact employee training and development plan?